 Fossá waterfall is one of many impressive nature attraction in the Faroe Islands.
 Photo by Victoria Ostapova also know as @vialma on Instagram.

-Good fishing, an excellent salmon industry lead by the local company Bakkafrost as well as a growth in Faroe Islands tourism has influenced the positive development in the Faroe Islands in recent years and the record high population of 52,500 people.
+Good fishing, an excellent salmon industry lead by the local company Bakkafrost as well as a growth in Faroe Islands tourism has influenced the positive development in the Faroe Islands in recent years and the record high population.

 Want to know more about the Faroe Islands?
 Check out the best reasons to visit Faroe Islands and make sure to check out flights to the Faroe Islands and take the next step.